jo-im/SCPRv4/README.md

 The MySQL container will pull a database backup, which will take a few minutes to do.
 Unfortunately, there's currently no way to run the command without daemon mode and be able to exit the container with CTRL+C until we can modify `scpr/restore-percona-backup` to optionally pull a backup without starting the MySQL server.
 You can check if your MySQL server is up and running by executing `curl localhost:3306` and seeing if you get a response.

-If you have Rails installed on your host, running the web server is simple as:
+After acquring `config/secrets.yml` from the wiki, if you have Rails installed on your host, running the web server is simple as...

       rails s

-Optionally, you can also run the Rails application in a Docker container.
+... or optionally, you can instead run the Rails application in a Docker container.
 The disadvantages to this approach are that you will have to first build a Docker image and that the application will also run slower, but the advantage is the application environment is self-contained as the rest of the servies are(i.e. no having to maintain version of Ruby, RVM/Rbenv, Node.js, etc. on the host machine).

-After acquring `config/secrets.yml` from the wiki, you can run the Rails server:

       docker-compose run --rm scpr